We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-This mattress is a hybrid, meaning that it has both memory foam and coils.
+This mattress is a hybrid, meaning that it features both memory foam and coils.

 It has an overall medium firmness, with several layers of memory foam of different densities.
-According to the makers, these layers allow the mattress to conform to the body, providing pressure relief for the hips and shoulders.
+These layers reportedly allow the mattress to conform to the body, providing pressure relief for the hips and shoulders.

-This mattress has won multiple consumer awards and receives widely positive reviews.
+This mattress has won multiple consumer awards and receives mostly positive reviews.

 All Helix mattresses have breathable covers and come with a 100-night sleep trial and a 10-year warranty.

-The makers of this mattress say that it works well for side sleepers and people who switch between their sides and back.
-They also note that the mattress’ seven support layers provide a softer surface for the shoulders and legs and a firmer one for the torso.
+This mattress may suit side sleepers and people who switch between their sides and back.
+The company notes that there are seven support layers to provide a softer surface for the shoulders and legs and a firmer layer for the torso.

-Winkbeds say that their memory foam contains small air capsules to follow the body’s contours and help heat dissipate, allowing the person to stay cool and comfortable.
+Winkbeds adds that its memory foam contains small air capsules to follow the body’s contours and help heat dissipate, allowing an individual to stay cool and comfortable.

 According to reviews on the company’s website, this mattress has helped some people with back pain.
 It comes with a 120-night trial and a lifetime warranty.